juju/docs/src/en/commands.md

-   This command shows the resources required by and those in use by an existing service or unit in your model.
-When run for a service, it will also show any updates available for resources from the charmstore.
+   This command shows the resources required by and those in use by an existing application or unit in your model.
+When run for an application, it will also show any updates available for resources from the charmstore.

    **Aliases:**

-   _resources_
+   _list-resources_